 - More Resources for Med-Surg Nurses

 Nursing Priorities for Post-Op Patients

-Ok calm down, crazy nurse, this is no big deal.
-You’ve got this!
+No worries, you’ve got this!
 Let’s talk about your nursing priorities for post-op patients.

 I’ll list the priorities, in order, so you know what to expect and how to do them.